slay419/Slackr/teamwork.md

 *A successful and well-tested paradigm, forms the backbone of the project*

 Taking advice from seasoned coders, __ Agile__ programming was the decided approach .
 Agile proved most suitable for our team providing a balance between adaptation and order.
 Agile mindset was in play from the release of the specification.
-Faced with over
+Faced with over-whelming expectations drafts were made for all the work at hand, as a focus on __small incremental changes__ as well as provide scaffolding for further implementation

+ Constant testing was another significant agile trait that had to be followed.
+Written tests from iteration 1 wer continously updated as the core functions changed, to ensure every fragment of the core functions worked.
+Pytest coverage was an importan indicator as to ensure all the code implemented was correct.
+As such, 100% coverage was ideal.

 ## Communication
 *Communication is the heart, in keeping an oriented and well-functioning team.*